 As an expat mentor, I get messages and calls all day from people telling me the reasons they want to move abroad but even more so, the reasons they “can’t” move abroad.

 And I get it, moving abroad is a huge step.
 For many, it’s far outside of their comfort zone and something that only happens in their dreams, not something that they actually feel can become a reality.

 The first time I moved abroad, I was terrified.
 So terrified I even tried to get off the plane as we were taking off.
-Now, I’ve been living abroad nearly 8 years in 4 continents.
-I still get butterflies every time I’m off on a new adventure but the good butterflies that come with excitement rather than fear.
+Now, I’ve been living abroad since January 2013 in 4 different continents.
+I still get butterflies every time I’m off on a new adventure but the good butterflies that come with excitement rather than those anxiety-inducing ones associated with fear.

-If you feel like they do and want to move abroad but haven’t been able to get yourself to take the leap, I’m sure you’ll relate this.
+If you're someone who dreams of moving abroad but hasn't yet made the leap, I’m sure you’ll relate this article.
 But more importantly, I hope you learn some powerful tips to shake your doubts and get confident with your decision to move.

 Here are 10 of the most common reasons I get from people about why they haven’t moved abroad and how to overcome them.

 1. “I don’t know where to even begin.”

 Starting something new is always the hardest part, especially when you have 0 experience.
 Luckily, we live in the age of technology and blogging, so one of the best places to start is on Google or Pinterest.
 Start with something broad, like understanding the 10 steps to move abroad, that will give you the right building blocks and plan your runway.